 We can point to another example of such wordplay in the same passage, albeit a much more subtle one.
 When discussing the poll question about Palestinians in Area C, Beinart says the territory “comprises more than half of the West Bank.”
 Why does he speak of geographic area and not population, which would be a more informative metric?
 He opts for the former because Area C is, and always has been, sparsely populated by Palestinians – and because “more than half” sounds much worse than “7 percent,” which is roughly the proportion of West Bank Palestinians living in Area C.

 Does that mean it’s a good thing that just 36 percent of Israelis said that only 7 percent of Palestinians should be removed from their homes?
 No. It simply means that Beinart, in his polemic about wresting away statehood from the Jewish people, seeks to persuade in underhanded ways.

 His point in citing this poll – indeed, his point throughout the piece – is to cast Israeli Jews in as negative a light as possible.
 In this specific example, Beinart used the poll to support his charge that Israel theoretically “could,” in the future, start “inching” toward “policies of mass expulsion.”
 It is a carefully-crafted passage of such precise equivocation that it seems designed to leave the bitter aftertaste of the phrase “mass expulsion” in readers mouths, even as his muddy qualifiers fade away.

 It is unclear, anyway, that Beinart actually thinks “mass expulsion” is as bad as he purports to believe – at least when it comes to Jews who might be expelled.
-In a section of the essay discussing Palestinian views, he cites as a “groundbreaking” and “historic compromise” a 1978 essay by Walid Khalidi, relaying as virtual gospel the Palestinian historian’s conditions for accepting a Jewish state alongside a Palestinian state.
+In a section of the essay discussing Palestinian views, he cites as a “groundbreaking” and “historic compromise” a 1978 essay by Walid Khalidi, relaying, as virtual gospel, some of the Palestinian historian’s conditions for accepting a Jewish state alongside a Palestinian state.
 One of those conditions is that the thousands of Jews living in settlements be expelled from their homes.
 To Beinart, this demand wasn’t worthy of mention.